CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

 1. On the **Create a project** page, follow these instructions to fill out the properties:

    - Project name: **Modelproject-<inject key="DeploymentID" enableCopy="false"/>**
-   - Hub: Create a new hub
+   - Hub: Create a new hub.
    - Select **Next**.
    - Hub name: **modelhub<inject key="DeploymentID" enableCopy="false"/>**
    - Subscription: Set as default